tablackmore/turbo-nestjs-remix-starter/apps/web/README.md

 - **CSS imports** - Using `@import "tailwindcss"` syntax
 - **Component variants** - Type-safe styling with `tailwind-variants`

-See the [Vite CSS documentation](https://vitejs.dev/guide/features.html#css) for more information about CSS processing.
+See the [Vite CSS documentation](https://vitejs.dev/guide/features.html#css) for more details.

 ## API Integration

 This application connects to the NestJS API server running on `http://localhost:3001`.

 Example API usage: